blueCFD/lagrangianExtraFunctionObjects/README.md

 OpenFOAM 5, to write to disk in the old `positions` file format.

 **Note**: This branch `OF5x` refers to the code adapted to build with OpenFOAM 5.x.
+It has been tested with success with OpenFOAM 8, so it should at least work with OpenFOAM 6 and 7 as well.

 * Please see the other branches for which OpenFOAM version you can use this on.